tassiajoseph/geeky-trivia/README.md

 *** HTML5
 *** JavaScript

 I wouldn't been able to complete this project if I didn't pour countless hours watching tutorials on YouTube; reading posts on sites like MDN Web Docs, W3Schools, Stack Overflow, Geeks For Geeks; and practicing with sample code.
-I completed this project on Friday, Dec 3, 2021 and I'm proud of what its become.
+This project was assigned on Nov 22, 2021 and I completed this project on Friday, Dec 3, 2021 and I'm proud of what its become.

 Thanks for reading!